moetunes/Nextwm/README.md

   * Monitor connects/disconnects are handled with Xrandr(no need to restart the window manager)
   * Plus some minor bug fixes(bugs? what bugs!)
   * SHOW_BAR in rc.conf now can be set for each desktop
+  * Added option for useless gaps for the tiling modes

 ###Installation